ProgrammSkill/ProgrammSkill/README.md

-## Hi there 👋 My name is Anton Kant, I'm a Backand developerr
+## Hi there 👋 My name is Anton Kant, I'm a Back-end developerr

 ## Technology stack